-ANY PEOPLE HAVE a general understanding of what makes up a swimming pool.
+Many people have a general understanding of what makes up a swimming pool.
 At the very least, it is a man-made contained body of water that is circulated, filtered and treated with a sanitizer to help prevent swimmer exposure to potentially harmful microorganisms.
-A natural environment (river, lake, ocean) is none of these things, and people should be aware of the risks that can be encountered when using them for swimming and recreation.
+A natural environment (river, lake, ocean) is none of these things and people should be aware of the risks that can be encountered when using them for swimming and recreation.
+This fact sheet will explore the potential hazards found in natural environments.